zzhenglab/ai4chem/book/lecture-05.md

 The logistic model extends naturally to more than two classes.
 Scikit-learn handles this under the hood.
 ```

-Now we can train Logistic Regression
+Now we can train a **Logistic Regression** model on the melting point classification task.

+Logistic Regression is not limited to binary problems — it can be extended to handle **multiple classes**.
-Logistic regression can be extended to multiple classes.
-With the multinomial setting, the model learns separate decision boundaries for each class.
+- In the **multinomial** setting, the model learns separate decision boundaries for each class.
+- Each class receives its own probability, and the model assigns the label with the highest probability.

+This allows us to predict whether a compound falls into **low**, **medium**, or **high** melting point categories.

 ```{code-cell} ipython3